nehsus/glark/README.md

 ```

 ## Pending Features
 This project is currently under construction.
-Issues presently being worked on:
+Issues presently being worked on: \

- * Only one bot and chat-group is implemented
- * You will need to obtain the chat_id of the group by this [method](https://open.larksuite.com/document/uMzMyEjLzMjMx4yMzITM/uETM1EjLxETNx4SMxUTM) (Currently under const.)
+~~You will need to obtain the chat_id of the group by this [method](https://open.larksuite.com/document/uMzMyEjLzMjMx4yMzITM/uETM1EjLxETNx4SMxUTM)~~

+ * [ ] Multiple chat bots and groups to be implemented
+ * [x] Get chat_id of the group by chat-name specified in lambda env.

 ## Contributing
 This package was developed in my free time.
 Contributions from everone are welcome to make this a more wholesome and streamlined experience.
 If you find any bugs or think there should be a particular feature included, feel free to open up a new issue or pull request.